 They hit her with antibiotics, the highest doses, highest levels, IV, and kept her for quite a long time.

-And this guy was serious, you know, bacterial pneumonia is the real deal.
+You know, bacterial pneumonia is the real deal.

-Now I'm assuming she has walking pneumonia or something less serious.
+Now, I'm assuming she has walking pneumonia or something less serious.

-There's different variations, bacterial being the worst.
+Bacterial being the worst.

 Nobody's answered specifically what it is.

-Although Clinton Insiders, I found this amusing today in People magazine.
+Although, Clinton Insiders, I found this amusing today in People Magazine.

 I know.